 The Asian Hornet is a highly aggressive predator which poses a significant threat to honey bees and other pollinators in the UK.
-Numbers of the destructive insect are rising rapidly in 2023 and more have been detected in the UK this year than in the previous six years combined.
+Numbers of the destructive insect rose rapidly in 2023 and more were detected in the UK than in the previous six years combined.

 Just one Asian Hornet can hunt down and eat 30 - 50 honey bees a day and their habit of hawking (hovering) outside the hive stops the bees from collecting nectar and pollen to feed themselves.